liangyd/CarND-Vehicle-Detection/writeup_report.md

 The goals of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector
+* Apply a color transform and binned color features, as well as histograms of color, to your HOG feature vector
 * Normalize the features and randomize a selection for training and testing
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.